drevets/husk/README.md

 # More info

-To learn more about Create React App, you can visit (this link)[https://create-react-app.dev/].
+To learn more about Create React App, you can visit [this link](https://create-react-app.dev/).
-Learn more about NestJS at (nestjs.com)[https://nestjs.com/].
+Learn more about NestJS at [nestjs.com](https://nestjs.com/).